 Does Medicare cover SilverSneakers?

-- Exercise not only enhances physical health but mental health
+- Exercise not only enhances physical health but also mental health.

 SilverSneakers has over 11,000 locations across the United States.
 These locations include gyms, wellness centers, and YMCAs.
 Each location provides facility tours for individuals or groups.
 Additionally, each location can also give equipment demonstrations.
 Most locations are wheelchair accessible but full handicapped access is not guaranteed at every location.